 6 Tips To Walk The Cinque Terre

-If you are wondering whether to travel up to the Italian Riviera and see the Cinque Terre Villages and walk the Cinque Terre trail because you are not a hiker, or you think it’s too far away, I’d encourage you to re-think your plans and allow a few days at least, to visit this beautiful stretch of the Italian coastline.
+If you are wondering whether to travel up to the Italian Riviera and see the Cinque Terre Villages and walk the Cinque Terre trail because you are not a hiker, or you think it’s too far away, I’d encourage you to re-think your plans.
+Allow a few days at least, to visit this beautiful stretch of the Italian coastline.

-The stark contrast of the bright colored buildings, the rugged coastline, and the little villages that seem to totter on the cliff faces will be a feast for your eyes and yes a challenge to your fitness, you won’t be disappointed!
+The stark contrast of the bright colored buildings, the rugged coastline, and the little villages that seem to totter on the cliff faces will be a feast for your eyes.
+And yes a challenge to your fitness, however, you won’t be disappointed.

 Cinque Terre means five lands and consists of five villages dotted along the coastline.
 In order from north to south they are;

 Monterosso Al Mare – (Main Photo) The largest village of the five, has an “old” and a “new” part, is flatter than her sister villages and even has a few cars, a promenade to stroll along, beaches and some larger hotels.

 Vernazza – One of the most photographed of the 5 villages, kind of a 1 street, 1 church town, with the most stunning waterfront piazza.
 Beautiful brightly colored buildings, cobblestone laneways and the remains of an old wall that protected the town from pirates.

 Corniglia – This is not the place to stay if you have cumbersome luggage.
 Perched on top of the cliff there are 365 steps (one for each day) to reach this little town.
 Lovely place to visit but you wouldn’t want to stay there.

 Manarola – Again very popular with photographers both amateurs and pro’s, also small 1 street town, with a small swimming area.
 It’s the baby of Cinque Terre.